srydin/google-maps-csv/README.md

 # google-maps-csv
-Use google Maps API to create a local CSV
+Use google Maps API to create a local CSV of google place listings by search terms / category.

 ########### Instructions for use on OSX: